Firdaus Saiyadi

-Muhammad Firdaus bin Saiyadi (born 22 October 1996) is a Malaysian footballer who plays as a winger for Malaysia Super League club Kuala Lumpur City on loan from Perak.
+Muhammad Firdaus bin Saiyadi (born 22 October 1996) is a Malaysian footballer who plays as a winger for Malaysia Super League club Penang.

+Club career

+Perak

 Firdaus made his senior debut after being promoted from the youth team in 2016.
 He has made 10 appearances in Malaysia Super League during his senior debut with Perak FC.

 In 2014, while playing for the youth team, he was sent to Australia to train with Newcastle Jets for 9 days.